David Eason Slammed By ‘Teen Mom 2’ Fans For Posting Provocative Photo Of Jenelle Evans

-David Eason is getting torched on social media for posting a picture of his wife, Teen Mom 2 star Jenelle Evans, that most people think he probably should have kept to himself because it’s been called “provocative,” “raunchy”, and “dude WTF that’s your wife!”
+David Eason is getting torched on social media for posting a picture of his wife, Teen Mom 2 star Jenelle Evans, that most people think he probably should have kept to himself because it’s been called “provocative” and “raunchy.”
 The image is of Evans sitting with her legs wide open while wearing a pink bikini, the kind of shot you might expect a wife to send to her husband deployed overseas for a year.
 It’s also the kind of shot that you would think most men wouldn’t share around, but here it is online for all to see and critique.

 Eason posted the photo with the caption, “Sometimes men don’t realize how lucky they are until their wife poses like this!”
 While he may be feeling very lucky for that, he isn’t feeling so good about some very harsh comments aimed at him as almost everyone is throwing shade his way.
 It got so bad, Eason turned off commenting where the photo was posted on Instagram, but what he forgot is that Instagram isn’t the only place where people can offer their opinion, so everyone moved to Twitter where they continued to show him no mercy.